 Due to the angle of the eclipse, only the southern half of St. Louis will experience the total solar eclipse.
 The northern half of the County will only see a partial eclipse.
 Because of this, thousands of people will be heading south that day to see this amazing event.
 St. Louis County’s Jefferson Barracks Park will be hosting an eclipse viewing event on this date.

 At the park, the moon’s shadow begins its pass over the sun at 11:49 a.m. and the total eclipse phase will be from 1:17 p.m. – 1:19 .pm.
 Eye protection, in the form of specialized eclipse glasses will be required for safe viewing of the sun - looking at the sun directly, even during an eclipse, can cause permanent eye damage.

 The event at Jefferson Barracks will be free and open to the public.
-Check back for further information and updates on the event.
+VIP tickets are sold out.

 A total solar eclipse is coming to St. Louis – the first one in centuries!
 But we want this event to be exciting and memorable, and not let anyone get hurt.
 The most important thing to remember is eye safety.